-Over 13 million American kids are bullied each year, making it the most common form of violence experienced by young people.
-Bully brings human scale to this startling lock at how bullying has touched five kids to aggressive behaviours that defy "kids will be kids" cliché, and captures a growing change how builying is handled in schools, in communities and in society as a whole.
+Over 13 million American kids are bulled each year, making it her most cermon form of violence experienced by young people.
+Bully brings human scale to this starting statistic, offering an intimate, surfrienting statistic, offering an intimate, surfrienting statistic, offering an intimate, surfrienting statistic, offering an intimate, surfrient responses of teachers and administrators to aggressive behaviours that dely filed, will be kidt "clime, and captures a growing involvement among parents and youths to change how bullying it faulded in school, in communities and in society as whole.